GRJ (Independent) Booking Conditions

 Occasionally, we have to correct errors and/or make changes to the information contained in our brochures, advertising material, our website and other details, both before and after bookings have been confirmed, and also cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.

-Minor Changes by Us: A minor change is any change which is not a significant change as referred to below.
+Insignificant Changes by Us: An insignificant change is any change which is not a significant change as referred to below.

 Significant Changes by Us: A significant change is any change which, taking account of the information you have given us at the time of booking or which we can reasonably be expected to know as a tour operator, we could reasonably expect to have a significant effect on your confirmed holiday.
 Occasionally, we have to make a "significant change" before departure such as a change of accommodation to that of a lower official classification or standard for the whole or a major part of the time you are away, a change of accommodation area for the whole or a major part of the time you are away, a change of outward departure time or overall length of time you are away of twelve or more hours, a change of UK departure point to one which is significantly more inconvenient for you or a significant change of itinerary missing out one or more major destination substantially or altogether.

-Cancellations by Us: In the unlikely event the holiday has to be cancelled, you will be informed at least 90 days prior to departure.
+Cancellations by Us: In the unlikely event the holiday has to be cancelled, you will be informed as soon as is reasonable in the circumstances.